MicrosoftDocs/power-platform/power-platform/admin/set-up-dynamics-365-online-to-use-sharepoint-online.md

 ### Impact on Dynamics 365 apps and SharePoint Online integration

-When SharePoint Online is configured for “Block Access”, Customer Engagement receives a 401 UnAuthorized response from SharePoint Online for all operations triggered using server-to-server integration.
-This is because SharePoint Online rejects the AppAssertedUser token (the claims-based token which is used for server-to-server authentication between Customer Engagement and SharePoint Online).
+When SharePoint Online is configured for “Block Access”, Dynamics 365 apps receives a 401 UnAuthorized response from SharePoint Online for all operations triggered using server-to-server integration.
+This is because SharePoint Online rejects the AppAssertedUser token (the claims-based token which is used for server-to-server authentication between Dynamics 365 apps and SharePoint Online).

 ### Work around